tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 **How did this roster happen?** Speaking of bemoaning regions of Dota, check out the <i>ONE</i> team representing North America at this TI.
 That's right.
 Every other region has at least two or more teams showing up in Copenhagen.
 But North America?
 THERE'S A REASON OUR COUNTRY CODE IS +1 BAYBEEE.

 But I digress.
 How did this roster happen?
-After getting top 8 at TI last year, gunnar moved to offlane and stormstormer was brought in for mid.
-Shopify fell apart after TI and fly came in to replace yamsun.
+After getting top 8 at TI last year, Gunnar moved to offlane and Stormstormer was brought in for mid.
+Shopify fell apart after TI and Fly came from there to replace Yamsun.
 Yuma replaced K1 after he went to HEROIC.
-After an underwhelming Dacha Dubai result stormstormer was replaced with another german, copy.
-Milan joined later.
+After an underwhelming Dacha Dubai result, Stormstormer was replaced with another German, Copy.

 **How was their season?**